 Selecting Location for Traditional Onam Pookkalam

 On the day of Atham only Tulsi leaves and Thumbapoo (Thumba Flowers) are used.
-After that, the Tulsi leaves are kept in the middle of the circular area marked for Pookkalam and Thumba are kept on it.
+After that, the Tulsi leaves (Basil Leaves) are kept in the middle of the circular area marked for Pookalam and Thumba are kept on it.
 However, Thumba flowers are extremely small white flowers.
 They are about just half a centimetre in length.
 A Thumba flowers kept together will just make the size of a small lemon!
-In addition, no other flowers are used on the day of Atham in Traditional Onam Pookkalam.
+In addition, no other flowers are used on the day of Atham in Traditional Onam Pookalam.
 The Pookalam on this day is called Athappoo.
-However, in popular culture Athappo is the name given to all types of colourful Pookkalam.
+However, in popular culture Athappo is the name given to all types of colourful Pookalam.

 Day-6 Thrikketta (Ketta)

-Till Anizham day, the Pookkalam is set on the flat ground.
+Till Anizham day, the Pookalam is set on the flat ground.
 On the day of Thrikketta a Pooppada (an elevated conical platform) is made.
 Instead of laying flowers on the flat ground, an elevated conical platform is made using mud.
 The middle part of the cone is given a 6-inch elevation.
-It then tapers to the ground making it a conical platform. therefore, this platform gives a 3-dimensional shape to the Pookkalam.
+It then tapers to the ground making it a conical platform. therefore, this platform gives a 3-dimensional shape to the Pookalam.
 Secondly, more coloured flowers are used from Thrikketta day onwards.
 In addition, small flower bunches are kept on the periphery of the Pookkalam depicting the day.
-After that, on Thrikketta day, 6 such child Pookkalams are kept on the periphery of the main Pookkalam.
+After that, on Thrikketta day, 6 such child Pookalam are kept on the periphery of the main Pookalam.

 Another significance is the Poo Kuda (Floral Umbrellas) made using fixing whole flowers like hibiscus and Kolambi (golden Trumpet) on coconut leaf Midribs (Eerkkil) these floral umbrellas are then fixed at the centre of the Pookkalam vertically.